Story #32558: As core developer, the new Logging API needs to be integrated in all core compontents

 The deprecation log is only relevant for developers and integrators, so IMHO it has low priority.
 It should be disabled on production sites anyways so however it might be implemented, performance is not an issue here.

-#21 Updated by Markus Klein over 6 years ago
+#21 Updated by Markus Klein about 7 years ago

 @Guido: Please comment directly in Gerrit.
 You can use the same username/pwd combination as in forge.